Wiltshire Police

-Wiltshire Police, formerly known as Wiltshire Constabulary, is the territorial police force responsible for policing the county of Wiltshire (including the Borough of Swindon) in South West England.
+Wiltshire Police, formerly known as Wiltshire Constabulary, is the territorial police force responsible for policing the ceremonial county of Wiltshire in South West England.

 The force serves 722,000 people over an area of 1346 sqmi.
 In terms of officer numbers, it is the second smallest force in the United Kingdom (after the City of London Police).

 History

 Before 1830s

 Prior to the 1830s, policing in Wiltshire was the responsibility of petty and parish constables, who were supervised by magistrates.
 This was largely ineffective as they were unpaid and untrained, and so independent and forces made up of private citizens such as the Devizes Prosecution Society emerged, and these did not immediately disappear when professional police forces came into being.
 The Yeomanry Cavalry was active in Wiltshire during this period and utilised as a quasi-police force.